oracle-quickstart/oci-prerequisites/README.md

 Regardless of the OS, you can test that the install was successful by running the command:

     terraform

+Note, either `terraform` or `terraform.exe` work in Git bash on Windows.

 You should see something like: